arroyo-seco/kevin_python/guide/functions.md

 --------------
 The simplest and clearest type of function is called a pure function.
 A pure function is a function where the return value is only determined by its input values, without observable side effects.
 This has several implications:

-* Inputs are never modified
+* Inputs values are never modified
 * The function produces a result
 * Calling the function repeatedly with the same arguments always produces the same result
 * The function does not internally reference any special or external state